TheJuanAndOnly99/fluxnova-docs-manual/content/reference/bpmn20/custom-extensions/extension-attributes.md

   <tr>
     <th>Description</th>
       <td>
-      The attribute specifies which Flowave form definition version the activity references.
+      The attribute specifies which Fluxnova form definition version the activity references.
 If the value is <code>version</code>, the attribute <a href="{{< ref "/reference/bpmn20/custom-extensions/extension-attributes.md#formrefversion" >}}">camunda:formRefVersion</a> is required.
     </td>
   </tr>
   <tr>